GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-page/i-want-to-add-tolstoy-videos-to-my-shopify-home-page.md

-## I want to add Tolstoy videos to my Shopify home page.
+## i want to add Tolstoy videos to my Shopify home page.

 Before you begin, make sure that you already tagged videos with products in your library.